BorisKontorovich/fixt_dev-board-holder/README.md

 7. Solderless breadboard (Digikey BKGS-590-ND)
 8. Solderless breadboard Strip (BKGS-090-ND, I use 3 but its up to you.)

-Here is how to make it.
+Here is how to make it:

 1. Print out a 1:1 drawing of the layout you setup in CAD (This is my RaspberryPi holder. <br>
 Think carefully where you place stuff and where connectors, simcards and sd cards end up.)